 Unit Nine: Reconciliation and Restitution:

-In this unit we will firstly explore a biblical understanding of reconciliation and restitution and then we will contemplate the contextual implications for us today within the South African context.
-Particular attention will be given to the relationship between repentance, restitution and reconciliation, and the importance and role of lament in the process of reconciliation and healing.
+This unit will explore a biblical understanding of reconciliation and restitution as well as the contextual implications for us today within the South African context.
+Particular attention will be given to the relationship between repentance, restitution, and reconciliation, and the importance and role of lament in the process of reconciliation and healing.